Avon Park, York: History

-In May 1894, lots 9 and 10 were vested in the Municipality, but at the annual meeting of the York Agricultural Society at the Castle Hotel in December 1894, there was almost unanimous approval to once again seek to acquire lots 9 and 10 from the Municipality.
+In May 1894, lots 9 and 10 were vested in the Municipality, but at the annual meeting of the York Agricultural Society at the Castle Hotel in December 1894 there was almost unanimous approval to once again seek to acquire lots 9 and 10 from the Municipality.

-Edward Read Parker, who was one of the few Society members who did not agree to the acquisition, wrote a letter to the paper taking the position of ratepayers against the “alien institution [seeking] to usurp the occupation of their only water-side pleasure ground.”
+Edward Read Parker, who was one of the few Society members who did not agree to the acquisition, wrote a letter to the paper taking the position of ratepayers against the “alien institution [seeking] to usurp the occupation of their only water-side pleasure ground”.

 Another correspondent accused the Society of trying to “rob the ratepayers of the only piece of river frontage they possess…..why does the committee set to work and change its position to a more suitable one and not one located in the very centre of our principal business thoroughfare”.

-Eventually this is what occurred through the intervention of the State Government.
-After protracted negotiations, in October 1897, the State Government provided a grant of £500 to the Municipality to “buy back” the 99-year lease on the show ground, and the Society later purchased two blocks of land in Brunswick Street to establish a new show ground.
+Eventually this is what occurred through the intervention of the state government.
+After protracted negotiations, in October 1897, the state government provided a grant of £500 to the Municipality to “buy back” the 99-year lease on the show ground, and the Society later purchased two blocks of land in Brunswick Street to establish a new show ground.
 Lots 11 and 12 were vested in the Municipality in May 1898.

 Avon Park today

-Avon Park was upgraded in 2020 and continues to be one of the most popular parks in York.
+Avon Park was upgraded in 2020 with a budget of around $350,000 and continued to be one of the most popular parks in York.